Personalized News Recommendation with Context Trees: Evaluation and Comparison

-For all systems, we use a prior of $\alpha_0 = 1 / |\mathcal{N}|$ for the Dirichlet models and the initial weights for the experts as $w_k = 2^{-k}$, where $k$ is the depth of the node the expert is assigned to.
-For the topic-based solutions, we evaluated experimentally the optimal value in the range from 30 to 500 topics.
-Increasing the number of topics did not raise significantly the performance.
-So we decided to set the number of topics to 50 because it is a reasonable choice between accuracy and complexity.
-We varied the number of popular items $|\mathcal{P}|$ from 10 to 500.
-When $|\mathcal{P}|$ is small, the experts consider only the most recent read news stories as candidates.
-The number of fresh items $|\mathcal{F}|$ from 10 to 100, the mixture of experts (standard, popularity and/or freshness) and whether the probabilities are computed via Bayesian update or not.
+For all systems, we use a prior $\alpha_0 = 1 / |\news|$ for the Dirichlet models, and the initial weights for the experts as $w_k = 2^{-k}$, where $k$ is the depth of the node.
+We evaluated experimentally the optimal number of topics in the range of 30 to 500, and found that 50 topics bring the best accuracy.
+We varied the size of candidate pool: number of popular items $|\mathcal{P}|$ from 10 to 500, and fresh items $|\mathcal{F}|$ from 10 to 100.
+When the candidate set is small, the experts consider only the most recent read stories.
 We report averages over all recommendations with confidence intervals at 95\%.
-Due to space constraints, we omit figures for the TDG dataset, but we witnessed the same behaviours.
+We omit figures for the TDG dataset because we witnessed the same behaviours.

-\begin{enumerate}[a)] \item \textbf{What role do the different experts play?
-What is the best way to update the weights of their mixture?}

-\emph{The mixture of expert models plays an important role in the performance.
-Bayesian update for the weights $p_i$ is more robust.} \end{enumerate} For instance in Figure \ref{fig:VMM_mixture}, mixtures integrating the popularity model are very sensitive to the number of popular items while others are more robust.
-We see that there is an optimal number of popular items for which a recommender system gives the best accuracy, but also that the strategy to always recommend the most popular items does not pay off when the number of popular items increases. ''Good" recommendations are drowned in popular items.
-Although na\"{\i}ve, this approach of recommending the most popular stories is actually used very often on newspaper websites.
+Although na\"{\i}ve, the approach of recommending the most popular stories is actually used very often on newspaper websites.
+This strategy does not pay off when the size of candidate pool increases. ''Good" recommendations are drowned in popular items.
+This can also be seen by the fact that mixture of expert models integrating the popularity model are very sensitive to the number of popular items while others are more robust (e.g. Fig.~\ref{fig:VMM_mixture} for VMM recsys).

-We noticed that, when using the Dirichlet priors to update the mixture probabilities, the prediction was mostly made by the popularity model, resulting in the same behaviour as the most-popular recommender system as the number of popular items $|\mathcal{P}|$ increases.
-However, as the Bayesian update (Eq.~\ref{eq:bayesian}) adapts the probabilities based on the performance of each expert model, it is more robust when we increase $|\mathcal{P}|$.
-We also observed that as the number of fresh items increases, CT models are getting slightly better for both metrics.
+We noticed that, when using the Dirichlet priors to update the mixture probabilities, the prediction was mostly made by the popularity model, resulting in the same behaviour as the most-popular recommender system as the size of candidate pool increases.
+However, as the Bayesian update (Eq.~\ref{eq:bayesian}) adapts the probabilities based on the performance of each expert model, it is more robust when we increase the candidate set.
+We also observed that as the number of fresh items increased, CT models were getting slightly better.